KokuiAgbenu/KokuiAgbenu/README.md

 # <h1>Hi, I'm Kokui 👋</h1>
 <h2 align="center">Cyber Professional </h2>
-<b><div align="center">Cybersecurity enthusiast specialising in governance, risk, and compliance.
+<b><div align="center">Cybersecurity professional specialising in governance, risk, and compliance.
 I create hands-on projects that turn frameworks into practical, real-world solutions - making security clear, useful, and a little more human.</b></div>

 <b><br><i>About Me</i><br></b>
 I’m transitioning into cybersecurity with a focus on governance, risk, and compliance (GRC).
 With a background in tech customer support and administration, I’m skilled at breaking down complex processes and making them easy to follow.